 Since September 1989, Massachusetts law (M.G.L. c.15A, § 18) has required every full-time and part-time student enrolled in a certificate, diploma or degree granting program in a Massachusetts institution of higher learning to participate in a Student Health Program or in a health benefit plan with comparable coverage.
 The Student Health Program defines a part-time student as a student enrolled in at least 75% of the full-time curriculum.
 (CPS Undergraduate Students 12 credits, CPS Graduate 7 credits, Part-time Graduate students 6 credits).
 Students on Co-op or on Study Abroad are considered active students, and will be enrolled in and billed for NUSHP each year.
-Students enrolled in online classes are not eligible for NUSHP.
+Students enrolled in online programs are not eligible for NUSHP.
+Courses that would normally be held in the classroom and are currently being offered online or remotely due to COVID-19, are considered in classroom courses and may make students eligible for and assessed the NUSHP fee.

 Massachusetts law has been revised to include the following important clarifications: